-Consequences and Risks
+Consequences and risks

-The K-model predicts that US house prices will stabilise in the spring of 2010 at more than 40% lower than the peak in 2006 triggering losses in financial institutions in excess of \$3 trillion.
-Gross wealth will return to its pre-bubble level, but net wealth will fall even lower, due to the irreversibility of debt.
-The erosion of wealth will induce US households to save more pushing the savings ratio to more than 8%, thus making consumption the driver to this deep and protracted recession.
-Firms will respond to lower demand by slashing investment and cutting employment that will have a negative feedback on consumption.
-US GDP growth will bottom in mid-2010 signalling a recovery in the second half.
-But there are risks to the sustainability of the recovery stemming from the current actions of the policymakers.
-In the current environment the Fed has flooded the system with liquidity, at a time when excess liquidity has been at the root of the problem of the current credit crisis.
-Moreover, the Fed is printing money at an unprecedented rate that risks higher inflation when the economy recovers and/or huge dollar depreciation.
-This liquidity has now sown the seeds of a new bubble - US government bonds, which might be pricked by the huge
+The K-model predicts that US house prices will stabilise in the spring of 2010 at more than 40% lower than the peak in 2006, triggering losses in financial institutions in excess of \$3 trillion.
+Gross wealth will return to its pre-bubble level, but net wealth will fall even lower, due to the irreversibility of the debt.
+The erosion of wealth will induce US households to save more, pushing the savings ratio to more than 8%, thus making consumption the driver to this deep and protracted recession.
+Firms will respond to lower demand by slashing investment and cutting employment, which will have a negative feedback on consumption.
+US GDP growth will bottom out in mid-2010, signalling a recovery in the second half.
+But there are risks to the sustainability of the recovery stemming from the current actions of policymakers.
+In the current environment, the Fed has flooded the system with liquidity, at a time when excess liquidity has been at the root of the problem of the current credit crisis.
+Moreover, the Fed is printing money at an unprecedented rate that risks fuelling higher inflation when the economy recovers and/or huge dollar depreciation.
+This liquidity has now sown the seeds of a new bubble - US government bonds, which might be pricked by the huge issuance of Treasuries.
+The burst of this new bubble will undermine the recovery in 2010 and risks plunging the US economy into another recession in 2011 or 2012, as default risk premiums, exchange-rate premiums and inflation premiums soar.